qgis/QGIS-Enhancement-Proposals/qep-412-3d-primitive-edition.md

 * select the active layer to edit (a QgsVectorLayer with PolyhedralSurface).
 The new features will be saved in this layer
 * click on the edit button of the 3D view, the 3D boolean operation toolbar is enabled
 * click a button to select the operation map tool, the map tool user input dialog is displayed
-* the user must first select at least 2 entities (more than two can be selected for the Union operation)
+* the user must first select at least 2 entities (more than two can be selected for the Union operation), using Shift/Ctrl modifiers to add or remove entities from the selection
-  * entities can be selected using the 2D main window by any available method
-  * entities can also be selected in the 3D view by picking them on screen, using Shift/Ctrl modifiers to add or remove entities from the selection
 * the user validates the operation using the validate button in the dialog or by pressing the ENTER key
 * the feature attributes dialog is displayed, allowing the user to enter values for the resulting feature
 * when the dialog is closed, the resulting feature is added to the layer